Western Kentucky vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 6, 2021

 - Western Kentucky has played eight games, with four wins against the spread.

-- Western Kentucky is 4-3 against the spread and 4-4 overall in games when it puts up more than 26.4 points.
+- Western Kentucky is 4-3 against the spread and 4-4 overall in games when it records more than 26.4 points.

-- In games that Western Kentucky churns out more than 393.5 yards, the team is 4-3 against the spread and 4-4 overall.
+- When Western Kentucky piles up over 393.5 yards, the team is 4-3 against the spread and 4-4 overall.

-- The Hilltoppers have turned the ball over nine times this season, 16 fewer than the Blue Raiders have forced (25).

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.